jdunkerley/jdunkerley/creating-an-alteryx-cpp-function.md

 - `typedef`: This tells the compiler to create an alias for a function pointer
 - `long`: This specifies the return type as a long.
 If you function succeeds you should return 1 and 0 otherwise
 - `_stdcall`: This is a calling convention for Win32 API.
+More details [here](https://docs.microsoft.com/en-us/cpp/cpp/stdcall?view=vs-2017).
 - `* FormulaAddInPlugin`: This specifies that this type definition is a pointer and is called `FormulaAddInPlugin`
 - `int nNumArgs`: Alteryx will tell you how many arguments you have been passed.
 When we get to the XML definition for the function, you can define a variable number of arguments and then this will tell you how many we passed.
 - `FormulaAddInData *pArgs`: The input arguments are passed as an array.